holycrap872/ucls-ms-intro-to-cs/CourseMaterials/00_introduction/01_program_humans/lesson_plan.md

 - Supplies for drawing maze
     - Lot of pieces of paper
     - Ruler
-- Schoology assessment on "what's a computer" posted
+- `Homework: What's a Computer?` Schoology assessment posted
     - See `assessment.md`
+    - Allowed to take assessment up to two times

 ### Actual Lesson